GSM vs. EDGE vs. CDMA vs. TDMA: What Sets Each Network Apart?

 The two main mobile phone technologies, CDMA and GSM, have been incompatible for years.

-This incompatibility is the reason why many AT&T phones do not work with Verizon and vice versa.
+This incompatibility is why many AT&T phones do not work with Verizon and vice versa.

 EDGE is the faster version of GSM, and TDMA is obsolete.
 Therefore, TDMA is no longer a viable option.